Computer Networks

 Types of protocols

-So we have different types of protocols.
+We have different types of protocols.
 The following are the main types of protocols used in computer networking.

 • Communication Protocols

 For example, we have routing protocols on our routers that help you forward traffic.
 This would be an example of a communication protocol that allows different devices to communicate with each other.
 Another example of a communication protocol would be instant messaging.
-Instant messaging is instantaneous, text-based communication you probably have used on your smartphone.
-So here we have several instant messaging network protocols.
-Short Message Service (SMS): This communications protocol was created to send and receive text messages over cellular networks.

 • Network Management